Voluntary Accidental Death and Dismemberment Insurance

 "Act of terrorism" refers to a hostile or violent act carried out by a group of persons having political, military or territorial goals, but who are not operating on behalf of a sovereign state.
 Their purpose is to compel an act or omission by any other person or any government entity.

-CIGNA Secure Travel Worldwide Assistance — Cigna Secure Travel is a comprehensive worldwide travel assistance program including pre-trip planning, assistance while traveling and emergency assistance.
-All of the program services are available when the covered person is traveling 100 miles or more from home.
-Services for medically necessary transport, return of dependent children, return of a traveling companion, visit of a family member/friend and repatriation of remains are covered by the program.
-Expenses for local ambulance or medical care are not covered under the program.
+Cigna Secure Travel Assistance — Cigna Secure Travel is a comprehensive worldwide travel assistance program including pre-trip planning, assistance while traveling and emergency assistance. when traveling 100 miles or more from home.

 Brain Damage — If a participant becomes brain damaged within 30 days and as a result of a covered accident, the plan will pay 100% of the principal sum.
 The participant must be hospitalized for treatment of the brain damage at least 7 of the first 30 days of the injury, and the brain damage must continue for at least 12 months.